Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

    Endpoint U.

-In Fig. Endpoint U the U interpolation axis is labeled as *U* and the *V* interpolation axis is labeled as *V*.
-The *U* 's interpolation axis has been set to *Endpoint* and as such the surface now extends to the outer edges from E1 to E2 along the *U* interpolation axis.
+In Fig. Endpoint U the U interpolation axis is labeled as "U" and the V interpolation axis is labeled as "V".
+The U's interpolation axis has been set to *Endpoint* and as such the surface now extends to the outer edges from E1 to E2 along the U interpolation axis.

-To cause the surface to extend to all edges you would set the *V* 's axis to *Endpoint* as well.
+To cause the surface to extend to all edges you would set the V's axis to *Endpoint* as well.